Category Archives: La Befana

 St. Titus’s and St. Gregory’s Day

-Here’s a recipe for one of the Epiphany traditions in our house: Three Kings Cakes.
+Last year I shared with you a recipe for one of the Epiphany traditions in our house: Three Kings Cakes.
+I’ll share it with you again today, for if you bake them today or tomorrow morning, they’ll be ready in plenty of time for Twelfth Night or for Epiphany.
 You will need three loaf pans because the recipe yields three cakes, one for each of the Magi: Caspar, Melchior, and Balthasar.
 The Magi will arrive on the Sixth of January, just in time for these delightful cakes that are flavored with honey and rose water, flavors of the ancient Mediterranean world, flavors they certainly knew well in their day.
-Perhaps the aroma, like the star, will help them along as they wend their way across the land.

 *